The Postcard Killings Ending, Explained

 A Broken Protagonist

 Right after his daughter’s death.
 Kanon’s grief becomes so all-consuming that he begins to drown himself in alcohol.
-It is only after his estranged wife Valerie (Famke Janssen) rushes into his apartment and throws the liquor bottles into the trashcan, that his downward spiral stop.
+It is only after his estranged wife Valerie (Famke Janssen) rushes into his apartment and throws the liquor bottles into the trashcan that his downward spiral stops.
 He continues to have these bouts of profound sorrow when he either breaks down crying or lashes out angrily at the police officers working in his daughter’s case.
-He is helped by Dessie Lombard (Cush Jumbo), an American expatriate in Stockholm, who writes a cultural column in a local news outlet about her experience in Sweden.
-She is the one who receives the notecard from Mac and Sylvia before they arrive in Stockholm.
+He is helped by Dessie Lombard (Cush Jumbo), an American expatriate in Stockholm who writes a cultural column in a local news outlet about her experience in Sweden.
+She receives the notecard from Mac and Sylvia before they arrive in Stockholm.

 A Cruel Father

 While Kanon chases after the young couple on a killing spree, Valerie embarks on a search of her own to find everything she can about their background.
 She learns that Mac is actually Simon Haysmith, the son of Simon Haysmith Sr., who is an infamous embezzler currently in jail for stealing $300 million from his clients from Wall Street.
-It is his son’s testimony against him that has led to his imprisonment.
-Valerie goes to meet Simon Sr. and quickly figures out what kind of man he is and what type of parent he was to his children.
-Her suspicions are later confirmed by the family’s neighbor.
+His son’s testimony against him has led to his imprisonment.
+Valerie goes to meet Simon Sr. and quickly figures out what kind of man he is and what type of parent he is to his children.
+The family’s neighbor later confirms her suspicions.
 He used to beat his children, especially his daughter Marina.
 After Kanon and Lombard are given this information, they realize that Marina is the same person as Sylvia.

 The Ending